alextanhongpin/node-kafkajs-schema-registry/README.md

 Example for `schemas/proto/person_v3.proto` works for Confluent Schema Registry, but is marked as not backward compatible by Apicurio.

+## Schema Management

+Since many producers/consumers may make use of the schema, the schemas should probably be stored in a centralized repo.

+The repo can then provide clients/package to export the subjects of the schema for ease of use.

+The migration of the schemas should be done externally before the schema can be used by consumers/producers.
+The application should not perform the registration, otherwise there may be attempts from different applications registering different schemas at the same time.

 ## References

 - https://www.confluent.io/blog/schema-registry-for-beginners/